Implied Integrality in Mixed-Integer Optimization

-Ding, Feng and Zang~\cite{Ding2008} also show $\cplxcoNP$-hardness by reducing a specific binary integer program to a graph problem.
+Ding, Feng and Zhang~\cite{Ding2008} also show $\cplxcoNP$-hardness by reducing a graph problem to a specific binary integer program.
 The NO-certificate for showing containment in $\cplxcoNP$ is given by a non-integral (minimal) face $F$ of the polyhedron $P$.
 Such a face is an affine subspace, and Schrijver \cite[Corollary 5.3b]{Schrijver86} shows that there always exists an equation system for this subspace and an objective vector defining $F$ that both have polynomial encoding length.
 We will need a similar result for a certificate in the mixed-integer setting, which uses a very similar proof.
-Although we could not find a proof of the following proposition in the literature, we suspect that the result is not original; the proof is similar to Schrijver's proof. \begin{propositionrep} Given rational matrices $A, B$ and a rational vector $c$, we can find, in time polynomial in their encoding length, a vector $(x,y) \in \Z^n \times \R^d$ with $A x + B y = c$ or determine that no such vector exists. \end{propositionrep}
+Although we could not find a proof of the following proposition in the literature, we suspect that the result is not original; the proof is similar to Schrijver's proof.

+\begin{proposition} Given rational matrices $A$ and $B$, and a rational vector $c$, we can find, in time polynomial in their encoding length, a vector $(x,y) \in \Z^n \times \R^d$ with $A x + B y = c$ or determine that no such vector exists. \end{proposition}

-\begin{appendixproof} First, we project onto the $x$ variables by performing Gaussian elimination on the $B$ submatrix.
+\begin{proof} First, we project onto the $x$ variables by performing Gaussian elimination on the submatrix $B$.
 More specifically, we rewrite $Ax + By = c$ using elementary row operations such that it is of the form

 where $B'$ has full row rank.
 This can be done in polynomial time~\cite[Theorem 3.3]{Schrijver86}.
 We can determine if there exists an integral solution to $A'' x = c''$ in polynomial time using the Hermite Normal Form \cite[Corollary 5.3b]{Schrijver86}.
 Clearly, if $A''x = c''$ has no integral solution, then also $A x + B y= c$ does not have one.
 Otherwise, $A''x = c''$ has an integral solution $\bar{x} \in \Z^n$ that we also obtain from the Hermite Normal Form.
 Since $B'$ has full row rank, there exists a solution $\bar{y}$ to $B' y = c - A' \bar{x}$, which we can again find in polynomial time~\cite[Theorem 3.3]{Schrijver86}.
-Notice that if $B$ already has full row rank then $A''$ would have no rows, in which case we can use $\bar{x} = \zerovec$.
+Notice that if $B$ already has full row rank then $A''$ would have no rows, in which case we can use $\bar{x} = \zerovec$. \end{proof}